eigerco/polka-storage/docs/src/getting-started/car-server.md

 # CAR server

-It is a simple server that enables us to convert arbitrary content into a CAR file and serve it over an HTTP.
+It is a HTTP server that enables us to convert arbitrary content into a [CARv2](https://ipld.io/specs/transport/car/carv2/) file and serve it over HTTP.
+Supporting the latest CARv2 format, which is not yet supported by other creates in the ecosystem.
 By following the next steps, you will be able to run the server locally and use it to upload and download files.

 <div class="warning">
-Current server is a proof of concept and is not intended to be used in production.
-If the server would be exposed to the external network, anybody could upload and download files without any authorization.
+The server is a proof of concept, showcasing CARv2 implementation, and is not intended to be used in production.
+Anyone can upload and download files without authentication or authorization.
 </div>

 ## Start the server

-First, create a Docker volume that the server will use to store uploaded files.
-We can achieve that with the following command:
+1. Create a Docker volume to store uploaded files:

 `docker volume create storage_provider`

-Next, start the storage server using the created volume:
+2. Start the server:

 ```
 docker run \